alvinindra/BelajarBahasaJerman/README.md

 # BelajarBahasaJerman
-This is my project android about Learning language german.
+This is my project android about learning language German.

 Description :